SolarNetworkFoundation/solarnetwork.net/content/_index.md

   img="/img/stock/thomas-coker-Jt5Pk0V65wc-unsplash@0.5x.jpg"
   alt="Field filled with solar panels." >}}

-SolarNetwork is an open-source platform helping individuals and organisations to track and transform their energy circulation so they can take meaningful action that supports a sustainable future.
+<p>SolarNetwork is an open-source platform helping individuals and organisations to track and transform
+their energy circulation so they can take meaningful action that supports a sustainable future.</p>

 {{</section/grid>}}